mahedy766584/shop_sphere_api/README.md

 ---

-## 🏗️ Architecture & Folder Structure
+## Architecture and Folder Structure

 A **clean, layered, and modular architecture** is followed to ensure scalability, maintainability, and developer productivity.
 Each responsibility is clearly separated, making the codebase easier to extend, debug, and collaborate on in team environments.